richgel999/ufo_data/bin/anon_pdf.md

 (This document was converted from the [original PDF](https://pdfhost.io/v/gR8lAdgVd_Uap_Timeline_Prepared_By_Another) to Microsoft Word using Adobe Acrobat Pro v2023.003.20244, then imported into Google Docs, and then converted to Markdown format using
 DocPress.It.
 I then manually verified and fixed each URL vs. the original PDF's, and fixed the formatting to match the original as closely as possible.
+I've added URL's to some books/articles/proceedings that were referenced only by title in the PDF, for example to
+Stringfield's [Retrievals of the Third Kind presented at MUFON 1978](https://github.com/richgel999/uap_resources/blob/main/1978_Mufon_Symposium_Stringfield.pdf).
+Note the original page numbers don't match the MUFON proceeding's page numbers, which is an unresolved issue.
 This file is either in the Public Domain, or uses the [Unlicense](https://web.archive.org/web/20230426084039/https://unlicense.org/) in jurisdictions that don't recognize the Public Domain.
 Any changes or additions to the original URL's are noted by my initials below. - rg)

 **(PUBLIC DOMAIN)** - 8 July 1947 — 1st Lt.
 Walter Haut states in an allegedly signed affidavit he was stationed at Roswell Army Air Field as the Public Information Officer and received a call from Col. William Blanchard who said he possessed “flying saucer” debris.
 The material was from “outer space” and recovered from a crash northwest of Roswell, NM.